PESTILLILAB/PESTILLILAB.github.io/content/_index.md

 map:
   enable: true
   title: Network of collaborators
-  subtitle: Our collaboration network involves scientists and developers across the globe
+  subtitle: We collaborate with scientists and technologiest across the globe
   data: "data/map.toml"
   primaryColor: '#005981'
   secondaryColor: '#CCCCCC'